Computational-Imaging-LAB/MRS_Education/README.md

 `python -m vespa.check_dependencies`

+Now restart the terminal and start to use.
 It is all for Linux.
 Tested on WSL and Ubuntu 20.04.
 If you face any issues please open an issue -recommended- or email us.

 # Only use if you dont prefer to use our scripts -not a wise choice but it is up to you-.
 Now time is for vespa.
 If you dont have conda installed in your system please type: